dgraph-io/dgraph-docs/content/graphql/mutations/delete.md

 }
 ```

-Dgraph automatically generates input and return type in the schema for the delete mutation.
+Dgraph automatically generates input and return types in the schema for the `delete` mutation.
-Delete Mutations takes filter as an input to select specific objects and returns the state of the objects before deletion.
+Delete mutations take `filter` as an input to select specific objects and returns the state of the objects before deletion.
 ```graphql
 deleteAuthor(filter: AuthorFilter!): DeleteAuthorPayload